You Want To Be A Superhero?

 What if the aliens created me?

-Am I the traitor who doesn’t know treason?
+Am I the traitor?

 I will follow and observe